jiangchao0321/LabVIEW-with-DeepLearning/README.md

 The main operation steps are as follows:

 1. **Load dataset paths**
-   Set the paths of the training dataset and test dataset in Area ①, and then click the **DataIn** button to load the data.
+   Set the paths of the training dataset and test dataset in Area ①, and then click the **Datain** button to load the data.

 2. **Configure training parameters**
    Configure the optimizer, learning rate update policy, data sampling strategy, warm-up settings, and accelerator device in Area ②.